 Inspired by the children’s book Beegu written and illustrated by Alexis Deacon, Strange Creatures imaginatively uses singing and chamber music to explore differences, friendships and new understandings in our colourful world.

-They’re called ‘video’ games but they make sounds too!
-How much do we know about how those noises get created, and how they affect our experience of gameplay?
+We have all played videogames, but what about making them?
+How much do we know about how different aspects of a game get created, and how these affect our experience of gameplay?

 Julian Atkinson and Roger Tanner, authors of Luddism in the East Midlands: Riots and Negotiations (Nottinghamshire and Derbyshire Labour History Society: 2018), tell the true story of Luddism in Nottinghamshire.

 Learn about the world-famous Mexican Day of the Dead celebrations and make your own spooky but beautiful mask and headgear.

 We pay tribute to Professor Robert Pascall, whose vision led to the building of the Djanogly Recital Hall with a performance of one of his favourite works, Brahms’s Clarinet Quintet.

 Anne Goodchild gives an introduction to the exhibition and Hitchens’ remarkable sixty-year career.

 Ivon Hitchens (1893-1979) is much loved for his landscapes featuring swathes of bright colour.

 When the full moon shines bright there’s magic in the air, and all the animals come out to play.